“Last Call”: Your Options Before the Pub Doors Close

 - Full-time students studying a postgraduate or above programme (RQF level 7 or above) of 9 months or more.

-Only the following two types of postgraduate or above courses commencing after 1/1/2024 will be allowed to bring dependants:
+Only the following two types of postgraduate or above courses commencing after 1/1/2024 will be allowed to bring dependents:

 - PHD doctoral degree or other doctoral degree (RQF level 8)